 DAY 10: ANALOGUE MANIPULATORS: Practical effects are the truth.
 No CGI will be tolerated.

-There must have been something in the water in 1981, as The Howling, Wolfen, Full Moon High and this film all came out in those same twelve months.
+There must have been something in the waters of the Los Angeles River in 1981, as The Howling, Wolfen, Full Moon High and this film all came out in those same twelve months.
 While all three are interesting films for different reasons, An American Werewolf In London astounded audiences with its special effects.

 Rick Baker’s vision was to have the main transformation — set to Sam Cookie’s “Blue Moon” — happen in real-time, with no cutaways or dissolves.
 Director John Landis compounded the difficulty of this sequence by insisting that it be shot in bright light.
 This all led to six ten-hour days of prosthetic make-up, but the results were an Oscar — the first of its kind — for special effects make-up and Baker became a household name.
 Well, in the house of kids who subscribed to Fangoria.